Shimizu-Technology/shimizu-order-suite/docs/paypal_integration_guide.md

 1. Make sure "Test Mode" is enabled in your admin settings
 2. Use the [PayPal Sandbox test accounts](https://developer.paypal.com/dashboard/accounts) to simulate payments
-3. Create a test order in your Hafaloha application
+3. Create a test order in your Shimizu Order Suite application
 4. Complete the payment using a sandbox account
 5. Verify that the order status is updated correctly